 - Does your marketing promote homes or you (the Realtor)?

 - What is different about you?
 Be Careful: usually a ‘team’ means more unlicensed staff and less professional attention.
+We hear horror stories about homes going under contract only to ‘die’ in the back office.

 - How do you handle Buyer calls?
 Avoid the Agents that ‘just list’.
 You want a balance of Seller and Buyer experience.